delta-io/delta/PROTOCOL.md

 ### Change Metadata
 The `metaData` action changes the current metadata of the table.
-The first version of a table must contain a metadata action.
+The first version of a table must contain a `metaData` action.
-Subsequent metadata actions completely overwrite the current metadata of the table.
+Subsequent` metaData` actions completely overwrite the current metadata of the table.

-There must at most one metadata action in a given version of the table.
+There can be at most one metadata action in a given version of the table.

-The schema of the `metaData` is as follows:
+The schema of the `metaData` action is as follows:

 Field Name | Data Type | Description
 -|-|-
-id|`GUID`|Unique identifier for this table name|`String`| User provided identifier for this table description|`String`| User provided description for this table format|[Format Struct](#Format-Specification)| Specification of the encoding for the files stored in the table schemaString|[Schema Struct](#Schema-Serialization-Format)| Schema of the table partitionColumns|`Array[String]`| An array containing the names of columns that the data should be partitioned by.
+id|`GUID`|Unique identifier for this table name|`String`| User-provided identifier for this table description|`String`| User-provided description for this table format|[Format Struct](#Format-Specification)| Specification of the encoding for the files stored in the table schemaString|[Schema Struct](#Schema-Serialization-Format)| Schema of the table partitionColumns|`Array[String]`| An array containing the names of columns by which the data should be partitioned

 #### Format Specification
 Field Name | Data Type | Description